Mortgage Economic Review: June 2019

 Housing Market Data Released in May 2019

-Existing Home Sales (closed deals in April) fell 0.4% to an annual rate of five, a hundred ninety,000 houses, now down four.Four% within the last three hundred and sixty-five days.
+Existing Home Sales (closed deals in April) fell 0.4% to an annual rate of five, a hundred ninety,000 houses, now down four.
+Four within the last three hundred and sixty-five days.
 The median charge for all types of homes is now $267,300 – up 3.6% from a year ago.
-The median Single Family Home rate is $269, three hundred and $251,000 for a rental.
-First Time Buyers have been 32%, Investors sixteen%, Cash Buyers 20%.
-Homes had been available on the market for an average of 24 days, and fifty-three% has been in the marketplace for less than a month.
-Currently, 1,830,000 homes are for sale, up from 1,800,000 a yr ago.
+The median single-family home rate is $269 three hundred and $251,000 for a rental.
+First Time Buyers have been 32%, Investors sixteen%, and Cash Buyers 20%.
+Homes had been available on the market for an average of 24 days, and fifty-three had been there for less than a month.
+Currently, 1,830,000 homes are for sale, up from 1,800,000 a year ago.

 Pending Home Sales Index (signed contracts in April) fell 1.5% to 104.Three from one zero five.Nine the prior month.

 Housing Starts (excavation started in April) rose five.7% to a seasonally adjusted annual price of 1,235,000 devices – down 2.Five% YoY.
-Single-Family Housing Starts rose 6.2% to an annual pace of 854,000 gadgets – down 4.3% YoY.
+Single-family housing Starts rose 6.2% to an annual pace of 854,000 gadgets – down 4.3% YoY.

-Building Permits (issued in April) rose zero.6% to an annual adjusted rate of 1,296,000 – down five.Zero% YoY.
-Single Family permits fell four.2% to 782,000 devices – down nine.Four% YoY.
+Building Permits (issued in April) rose to zero.6 % to an annual adjusted rate of 1,296,000 – down five.Zero% YoY.
+Single-family permits fell four.2% to 782,000 devices – down nine.Four% YoY.

-Housing Completions (finished in April) fell 1.4% to an annual rate of 312,000 devices – up 5.Five% within the final 365 days.
+Housing Completions (finished in April) fell 1.4% to an annual rate of 312,000 devices – up 5.Five within the final 365 days.
 Single Family Completions were down 4.1% to 918,000 devices – up to sixteen—6% YoY.

 Labor Market Economic Data Released in May 2019